Sondro/Quake3e/README.md

 Copy resulting exe from `code/win32/msvc2017/output` directory

-To compile with Vulkan backend - clean solution, right click on `quake3e` project, find `Project Dependencies` and select `renderervk` instead of `renderer`
+To compile with Vulkan backend - clean solution, right click on `quake3e` project, find `Project Dependencies` and select `gfxervk` instead of `gfxer`

 ---

 ### windows/mingw

-All build dependencies (libraries, headers) are bundled-in
+All build dependencies(libraries, headers) are bundled-in

 Build with either `make ARCH=x86` or `make ARCH=x86_64` commands depending on your target system, then copy resulting binaries from created `build` directory or use command: